godotengine/godot-docs/tutorials/performance/using_multiple_threads.rst

 Creating a Thread
 -----------------

-Creating a thread is very simple, just use the following code:
+To create a thread, use the following code:

 .. tabs::
  .. code-tab:: gdscript GDScript